 Finn Jones Predicts the end of Game of ThronesThe Red Bulletin met Finn Jones, famous for his role as Sir Loras Tyrell from Game of Thrones at Vienna Comic Con and he had a very interesting theory about the end of GoT to share with us

 THE RED BULLETIN: How has the success of Game of Thrones changed you?
-Can you still walk the streets of London unrecognized?
+Can you still walk the streets of London unrecognised?

 FINN JONES: Yeah, I can walk the streets.
-I think gone are the days of people hounding celebrities.
-Now that you’ve got social media, I feel like people are not as hungry for celebrities anymore because they can access them easier.
+I think gone are they days of people hounding celebrities.
+Now that you’ve got Instagram and Twitter and Facebook I feel like people are not as hungry for celebrity any more because they can access it easier.
 The demand is not there anymore.
-People do recognize me when I am out.
+People do recognise me when I am out.
 I have had several occasions, where I have been having lunch and people have paid for it!
 There are only positives.
 There are only upsides.